 Benefits of the Flat Subscription Staffing Model

-By implementing this model, hospitals can achieve predictable staffing expenses and gain direct access to local, pre-credentialed nurses.
-This approach removes the financial strain associated with traditional staffing agencies and overtime pay, offering a streamlined and cost-effective solution for healthcare facilities.
+By implementing this model, which offers the advantages of a professional network rather than merely a pipeline, hospitals can achieve predictable staffing expenses and gain direct access to local nurses.
+This approach removes the financial strain associated with traditional staffing agencies and associated high per-placement costs.
+It also reduces the need for overtime pay offering a predictable and cost-effective solution for health care facilities, leading to greater work-life balance for nurses.

 About Nurses Lounge